When Is the Best Time

 Spring (Low Season; March-mid-June)

 It starts to get drier, but the trail is still extremely muddy and slippery.
 The Moanalua stream may have low flow, and fording or hopping from stone to stone is necessary a couple of times.
 This improves in June, and the stream may be dried out.
 This is what we experienced.
-The temp along the trail is above 70°F, but it gets chilly on the ridge and the top due to the strong wind.
+The temperature along the trail is above 70°F, but it gets chilly on the ridge and the top due to the strong winStrong winds form the vegetation on the mountain ridge

 The islands are not much crowded in spring.
 It starts to get busier in June but is still acceptable.
 June is one of the best months for this hike.
 Nevertheless, always check the weather forecast before; flooding can happen.